Test-Account666/LethalCompany-ControlCompanyAddons/ControlCompanyAddons/README.md

 This includes things ControlCompany will never add, or isn't available, yet!<br>

 So...
 What does this mod actually do?<br>
-Right now it only adds the ability to control the hoarding bug's attack mode.<br>
+- Adds the ability to control a hoarding bug's attack mode<br>
 (Please note that at least one player needs to have at least one item in their inventory for the attack to start)<br>
+- Adds the ability to control lunging and inspecting as an eyeless dog<br>
+- Adds the ability to release the control of an enemy instead of deleting it<br>

 More will come in the future!<br>